 It can be tough narrowing down when to plan your Walt Disney World Resort vacation.
 After all, there are many factors to consider such as crowd levels, weather, special events and more.
-While you can't go wrong with whatever time of year you choose, we have a few reasons why fall is our favorite time of year to visit the Most Magical Place on Earth.
-And we expect this fall to be an especially good time to visit Walt Disney World — thanks to expected lower crowd levels, fun events and frogtastic seasonal food and merchandise.
-Hop along with us as we explore all of the fall fun waiting for you at Walt Disney World!
+While you can't go wrong with whichever time of year you choose, we have a few reasons why fall is our favorite time of year to visit the Most Magical Place on Earth.
+You know it's spooky season when the pumpkin wreaths and fall foliage adorn Main Street, U.S.A.!
+Hop along with us as we explore all of the fall fun waiting for you at Walt Disney World.